 Becoming a successful musician isn’t always about how well you can sing or play an instrument.

 It is also important to be able to have a strong stage presence.
 This is sometimes easier said than done and often comes down to confidence.
-Shannon Brown is a former tenor and musical director for the internationally acclaimed group ‘The Ten Tenors’, has performed the Nation Anthem at State of Origin and is also a Song Writing and Music lecturer here at JMC Academy.
+Shannon Brown is a former tenor and musical director for the internationally acclaimed group ‘The Ten Tenors’, has performed the Nation Anthem at the State of Origin and is also a Song Writing and Music lecturer here at JMC Academy.
 We have put together some of his top tips to help you improve your stage presence and performance.

 Look like you’re enjoying yourself.